Top 5 Things To Do In Luang Prabang, Laos

 Mekong River Cruise

-The mighty Mekong is one of the longest rivers in Asia and flows down from Tibet through China’s Yunnan province, Myanmar, Laos, Thailand, Cambodia and Vietnam.
-The Mekong is of huge significance for agriculture and infrastructure in Laos.
+The mighty Mekong is one of the longest rivers in Asia and flows down from Tibet through China’s Yunnan province, Myanmar, Laos, Thailand,

 A half-day river cruise on the Mekong takes you along the mighty river to several coastal regions around Luang Prabang where you can buy home-made rice liquor, scarves and visit the famous Pak Ou Buddha Caves.